hyriver/pygeoutils/README.rst

 - ``gtiff2xarray``: For converting (Geo)TIFF objects to `xarray <https://xarray.pydata.org/>`__
   datasets.

-Moreover, requests for additional functionalities can be submitted via `issue tracker <https://github.com/cheginit/pygeoutils/issues>`__.
+All these function handle all necessary CRS transformations.
+Moreover, requests for additional functionalities can be submitted via
+`issue tracker <https://github.com/cheginit/pygeoutils/issues>`__.